algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

 Assembly is very simple in the sense that it doesn't have a lot of syntactical constructions compared to high-level programming languages.
 From what you can observe from the examples above:

 - A program is a sequence of instructions, each written as its name followed by a variable amount of operands.
-- The `[reg]` syntaxis is used for "dereferencing" a pointer stored in a register, and on x86 you need to prefix it with size information (`DWORD` here means 32 bit).
+- The `[reg]` syntax is used for "dereferencing" a pointer stored in a register, and on x86 you need to prefix it with size information (`DWORD` here means 32 bit).
 - The `;` sign is used for line comments, like `#` and `//` in other languages.

 Assembly a very minimal language because it needs to be.
 It reflects the machine language as closely as possible, up to the point where there is almost 1:1 correspondence between machine code and assembly.
 In fact, you can turn any compiled program back into its assembly form by a process called *disassembly* — although everything non essential like comments will not be preserved.